vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 As part of the investigation or response process, you can collect an investigation package from a device.
 By collecting the investigation package, you can identify the current state of the device and further understand the tools and techniques used by the attacker.

-To download the package (Zip file) and investigate the events that occurred on a device:
+To download the package (zipped folder) and investigate the events that occurred on a device, follow these steps:

 1. Select **Collect investigation package** from the row of response actions at the top of the device page.